metasfresh/metasfresh-documentation/_jasper_reports_collection/EN/Edit_reports.md

 ---
-title: How to edit jasper reports
+title: How to edit Jasper reports
 layout: default
 tags:
   - Reports